 National Arboreteum: Apparently 2 different (seen at fairly separate locations) Grey-capped Pygmy Woodpeckers, 10 Bullfinches, 2 Solitary Snipe, 1 Eurasian Sparrowhawk, 3 Cinereous Vultures.

-The morning of the 20th added a Chinese Great Grey Shrike, more Cranes (especially White-napes including one surprise Hooded Crane) and, at the reservoir, a 3rd-year (?)
+January 20: The morning added a Chinese Great Grey Shrike, more Cranes (especially White-napes including one surprise Hooded Crane) and, at the reservoir, a 3rd-year (?)
 Steller's Sea Eagle and a Merlin, a different individual than the day before.
 Angela found a male Baikal Teal among the Mallards; 3 Greater Scaups and a few Pochards were also present, and a cracking male Northern Harrier flashed by.

 Scaly-sided Merganser Mergus squamatus Photo © Robin Newlin